Moon Safari (band): History

 Moon Safari formed in 2003.
 The first line-up was formed of keyboardist and singer Simon Åkesson, guitarist and singer Petter Sandström, bassist Johan Westerlund, guitarist Anthon Johansson, and drummer Tobias Lundgren, lasting until 2005.
 They released four studio albums, recorded and mixed by the group and released on their own label, Blomljud Records.
 Their first, A Doorway to Summer (2005) was produced by Tomas Bodin, the keyboardist of fellow Swedish progressive rock band The Flower Kings.
 It evokes themes of summer, the sun, and light in general as a comforting and hopeful concept.
 In their double album Blomljud (2008), Swedish for "Flower Sound", themes of flowers and nature prevail throughout, with science fiction themes also playing a key role.

 Lover's End (2010) juxtaposes the story of a painful breakup with themes of nascent love, illustrating and accentuating emotions commonly associated with the stages before, during, and after a romantic relationship.
 Their EP Lover's End Pt.
 III: Skellefteå Serenade (2012) functions as a continuation of the breakup story described in Lover's End, with an additional emphasis on the powerful feelings associated with one's hometown.
 It also develops and reprises themes from the songs Lover's End Pt.
 I and Lover's End Pt.
 II.

 Their first live album The Gettysburg Address (2012) was recorded at a performance in Gettysburg, Pennsylvania, and features songs from their first three studio albums.
 Their fourth studio album, Himlabacken Vol. 1 (2013), Swedish for "Heaven Hill", is about the band's childhoods, growing up, and responsibilities of adulthood.

 On 11 July 2017, Simon Åkesson announced he was leaving the group via Facebook, but rejoined later the same year.

+On 31 August 2023, the group announced that their fifth studio album, Himlabacken Vol. 2, would be released on 8 December of that year.